 For the past 13 years I have been providing vocational orientation and general training to school students in the framework of the institution of “Professional Orientation at Schools”.
-Undoubtedly, it is of utmost importance that equal labour rights are recognized to apprentices, who should also be able to enjoy access to social protection.
 As a lawyer myself, I find it truly essential that their rights, responsibilities, duties and the specific terms of their apprenticeship should be clearly recorded in legally binding agreements, with all possible consequences for both parties.

 To this direction, I am very interested in providing accessible information to apprentices, not only regarding the existing opportunities, but also their rights and all available mechanisms to report and address violations during their apprenticeship.